supercakecrumb/my-eurovision-table/README.md

 1. **Automated Docker Builds**: Every push to the main branch triggers a build of the Docker image
 2. **Container Registry**: Images are automatically pushed to GitHub Container Registry (ghcr.io)
-3. **Versioned Tags**: Images are tagged with branch name, commit SHA, and 'latest' for the default branch
+3. **Versioned Tags**: Images are tagged with semantic version from Git tags and 'latest' for the default branch

 To use the GitHub Actions workflow: